-Your coach may be equipped with heated driver and passenger seats.
-Chair Heat control switches are located on the driver and passenger side armrests.
+The driver and co-pilot seats are heated for your personal comfort.
+Chair Heat control switches are located on the driver and passenger side trim panels.

 When the Chair Heat switch is in the middle position, the heater is OFF.